 The study hypothesizes the metal found in the juice she was vaping leached from heating the coil of the vape pen, and inhaled into the lungs.
 This is slightly different than vaping non-THC liquid.
 This is due to the fact that in order to aerosolize THC, a vape pen or coil has to be heated to a much higher temperature than regular nicotine liquid.
 The higher the temperature, the more likely it is to release toxic substances.

-If you or a loved one have suffered suffered lung illness from e-cigarettes or vape devices, you should contact the lawyers at Johnson // Becker.
-You may be entitled to financial compensation by filing an e-cigarette lawsuit.
+If you or a loved one have suffered suffered lung illness from e-cigarettes or vape devices, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new e-cigarette lawsuits across the country, and you may be entitled to financial compensation.